-- 1.2.1 The development plan for Woking comprises: - Saved policies of the South East Plan (Policy NRM6); - The adopted Core Strategy (2012) and saved policies of the Local Plan 1999. - The Minerals and Waste Development Framework prepared by Surrey County Council. - 1.2.2 The South East Plan was published on 6 May 2009.
-It has since been revoked with the exception of Policy NRM6 on the Thames Basin Heaths Special Protection Areas. - 1.2.3 The Core Strategy was adopted by Council on the 25th October 2012.
-Although the majority of Local Plan (1999) policies were superseded by the Core Strategy, a number of policies have been saved for continued use as part of the LDDs until they are superseded by relevant policies in Development Plan Documents.
+- 1.2.1 The development plan for Woking comprises: - Saved policies of the South East Plan (Policy NRM6); - The adopted Core Strategy (2012); - The Development Management Policies DPD: - Adopted Neighbourhood Plans; and - The Minerals and Waste Development Framework prepared by Surrey County Council. - 1.2.2 The South East Plan was published on 6 May 2009.
+It has since been revoked with the exception of Policy NRM6 on the Thames Basin Heaths Special Protection Areas.

+- 1.2.3 The Core Strategy was adopted by Council on the 25th October 2012.
+Although the majority of Local Plan (1999) policies were superseded by the Core Strategy, a number of policies had been saved for continued use as part of the LDDs until they are superseded by relevant policies in Development Plan Documents.
 A list of these policies is detailed in Appendix 6 of the Core Strategy.

-- 1.2.4 The County Council, as the minerals and waste planning authority for Surrey, is required to produce a Minerals and Waste Development Framework (MWDF).
+These policies are now superseded by the combination of the policies of the Core Strategy and the Development Management Policies DPD.
+There is a statutory requirement to review local plans every five years.
+Given that the Core Strategy is just over five years old, the Council will be undertaking the review to assess whether any future updates are necessary.
+If updates are justified, a timetable will be agreed and reflected in the LDS. - 1.2.4 The County Council, as the minerals and waste planning authority for Surrey, is required to produce a Minerals and Waste Development Framework (MWDF).
 This comprises the Surrey Waste Plan (2008), the Surrey Minerals Plan Core Strategy DPD and Primary Aggregates DPD (2011), the Aggregates Recycling Joint DPD (2013) and the Surrey Minerals Plan Minerals Site Restoration SPD (2011).
-The Aggregates Recycling Joint DPD has been found sound and was adopted by the County Council in February 2013. - 1.2.5 In addition the Council has the following Supplementary Planning Guidance (SPG), which will continue to apply whilst saved policies in the WBLP, to which the SPG relates, remain in place. - Plot-Subdivision: Infilling and Backland Development (March 2000) - Outlook, Amenity, and Privacy (July 2008) - Parking Standards (July 2006) - Residential Boundary Treatment (July 2000) - Telecommunication Masts and Antennae (November 2000) - House Extensions (November 2001) - Housing density (March 2000) - Mount Hermon Conservation Area Character Appraisal & Design Guidance (September 2001) - Old Woking Conservation Area Character Appraisal & Design Guidance (September 2001) - High Density Housing Development (April 2003) - Ashwood Road Conservation Area Statement Character Appraisal & Design Guidance (March 2003) - Byfleet Corner/Rosemount Parade and Station Approach, West Byfleet Conservation Areas Character Appraisal & Design Guidance (March 2003) - Horsell Conservation Area Character Appraisal & Design Guidance (July 2002) - Pond Road Conservation Area Statement Character Appraisal & Design Guidance (July 2002) - St Johns Conservation Area - Wheatsheaf Conservation Area.
+The Aggregates Recycling Joint DPD has been found sound and was adopted by the County Council in February 2013.
+Surrey County Council is now in the process of reviewing its waste and minerals plans. - 1.2.5 In addition the Council has the following Supplementary Planning Guidance (SPG), which will continue to apply.
+There is an on-going work to review these SPDs. - Plot-Subdivision: Infilling and Backland Development (March 2000) - Outlook, Amenity, and Privacy (July 2008) - Parking Standards (April 2018) - Residential Boundary Treatment (July 2000) - Telecommunication Masts and Antennae (November 2000) - House Extensions (November 2001) - Housing density (March 2000) - Mount Hermon Conservation Area Character Appraisal & Design Guidance (September 2001) - Old Woking Conservation Area Character Appraisal & Design Guidance (September 2001) - High Density Housing Development (April 2003) - Ashwood Road Conservation Area Statement Character Appraisal & Design Guidance (March 2003) - Byfleet Corner/Rosemount Parade and Station Approach, West Byfleet Conservation Areas - Character Appraisal & Design Guidance (March 2003) - Horsell Conservation Area Character Appraisal & Design Guidance (July 2002) - Pond Road Conservation Area Statement Character Appraisal & Design Guidance (July 2002) - St Johns Conservation Area - Wheatsheaf Conservation Area.